unovue/radix-vue/docs/content/components/menubar.md

         <span>
           Event handler called when the user selects an item (via mouse or keyboard).
 Calling <Code>event.preventDefault</Code> in this handler
-          will prevent the context menu from closing when selecting that item.
+          will prevent the menubar from closing when selecting that item.
         </span>
       ),
     },